Quiqui64/AC-Monitor/README.md

 6. Now select “Apps” again, then select “Get All Devices” should get a pop up window right down the “id” number.

-7. Now open a new sketch in the Ardunio IDE with the ESP8266 file
+7. Now open a new sketch in the Ardunio IDE with the ESP8266AC.ino file or you can download file.

+8. Input all data you got from steps 1 through 6 into the ESP8266AC sketch the up load to your esp8266 circuit card.